How To Set Default Date in Power Apps Date Picker?

 • On the Power Apps screen, add a date picker control.
 By default, the control will display the current date.

 • Also, add a button control or reset icon to the screen and place it near the date picker control.
-As a result, when the user clicks the button, the date picker control is reset and the default date is returned.
+When the user clicks the button, the date picker control is reset, and the default date is returned.

 PowerApps date picker reset to default